JuliaMolSim/Molly.jl/README.md

 Molecular dynamics (MD) is a computational technique used to explore these phenomena, particularly for biological macromolecules.
 Molly.jl is a pure Julia implementation of MD.

-At the minute the package is a proof of concept for MD in Julia v1.0.
+At the minute the package is a proof of concept for MD in Julia.
 It can simulate a system of atoms with arbitrary interactions as defined by the user.
 It can also read in pre-computed Gromacs topology and coordinate files with the OPLS-AA forcefield and run MD on proteins with given parameters.
 In theory it can do this for any regular protein.